MuhammedKalkan/Portal/README.md

 Server migration and database generation / migration on progress.
 So live tilesets might be offline or some details missing time to time.

 Water mask initial implementation results released.
+See blog for more details.

 Quantized Mesh dataset is derived from GTOPO30 sources.
 It has 1km resolution approx. for the whole world and i believe this tileset is identical with the Cesium one.
 They have added more data onto it so might be slight differences.